-AWS Elastic Beanstalk is an easy way to quickly deploy and manage applications in the Amazon Web Services cloud.
+AWS Elastic Beanstalk is a way to quickly deploy and manage applications in Amazon Web Services.
 Elastic Beanstalk supports Java, PHP, Python, Ruby, .NET, and Node.js apps.
 Here’s how to aggregate app and system logs from Elastic Beanstalk instances.

 To configure your Elastic Beanstalk app to log to Papertrail, follow the instructions for the log library or language/framework you use, like log4j, logback, or PHP.
 See Configuration.

-If in-app log aggregation doesn’t fit your situation or you also want other logs (like Linux syslog), continue to “Method B: Aggregating logs using system-level tools” below.
+If in-app log aggregation doesn’t fit your situation or you also want other logs (like Linux syslog), continue to Aggregating logs using system-level tools.

 Both pre-made and custom images can use a powerful feature of Elastic Beanstalk: the

 commands configuration file option.
 This option allows app owners to specify commands to run after an instance boots.
 Read more.